 And, then… the ice-cream man showed up.
 Yay!!

-We all wanted to taste what the other kid had.
 It was a literal germ-fest!

 As it turns out, plain old soap and water are far more effective at preventing infections than antibacterials, and it’s much safer, too.